pwndizzle/c-sharp-memory-injection/README.md

 - apc-injection-any-process.cs - APC injection using QueueAPC into a remote process.
 This method relies on the threads within the process entering an alertable state.

 - apc-injection-new-process.cs - APC injection using QueueAPC into a newly created process.
-As the thread of a newly created process will be alertable its easier to trigger APC usage with this technique, although you will generate a new process.
+As the threads of a newly created process will be alertable its easier to trigger APC usage with this technique, although you will generate a new process.